-Following are a sampling of priorities, techniques, and resources fleets across the industry are using to maintain their Class 3 through Class 7 trucks:
+Following are a sampling of priorities, techniques, and resources fleets across the industry are using to maintain their medium-duty trucks (Class 3 through 7):

 Case Study #1: Reducing Truck Downtime